mapeditor/tiled/docs/manual/introduction.rst

    Tiled Window

 There is a large gray area in the middle because no map is open yet.
-The first thing we’ll do is to start a new map with *File -> New…* (``Ctrl+N``).
+The first thing we’ll do is to start a new map with *File -> New -> New Map…* (``Ctrl+N``).
 The following dialog will pop up:

 .. figure:: images/introduction/tiled-new-map.png